 Welcome to One Cent at a Time.
 Let’s start with a true story I read in an online forum recently.

 Steve recently lost his job at a sporting goods manufacturing company, he has 3 credit cards each with high balances.
-He now lives on emergency fund and a little help from his wife’s income as a play school teacher.
+He now lives on emergency fund (What exactly is an emergency fund)and a little help from his wife’s income as a play school teacher.
 They have two children of age 10 and 6.

 Because of a combined debt of $25K he has to pay $500 per month to keep his credit card active and credit score in-tact.
 But, he obviously can’t afford to make that payment every month.
 He has the below options in front of him